NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ##### `srcs` / `src` {#var-stdenv-src}

 The list of source files or directories to be unpacked or copied.
 One of these must be set.
+Note that if you use `srcs`, you should also set `sourceRoot` or `setSourceRoot`.

 ##### `sourceRoot` {#var-stdenv-sourceRoot}

 After running `unpackPhase`, the generic builder changes the current directory to the directory created by unpacking the sources.
 If there are multiple source directories, you should set `sourceRoot` to the name of the intended directory.
+Set `sourceRoot = ".";` if you use `srcs` and control the unpack phase yourself.

 ##### `setSourceRoot` {#var-stdenv-setSourceRoot}